 I am a Ph.D. candidate in geochemistry in the University of Michigan’s Department of Earth & Environmental Sciences.
 My research focuses on how terrestrial nutrient cycling, life, and the atmosphere have co-evolved through geologic time.
 I am particularly interested in studying iron and phosphorus – two essential nutrients – and how changes in their cycles may have impacted productivity through time.
 Additionally, I study controls in nutrients in modern soils, and how modern soils can be used as analogues for early terrestrial systems.

-This work focuses on constraining the relationship between the concentration and type of iron oxides found in different soil orders under varying climatic regimes, using a novel combination of chemical extractions and analytical techniques (AGU 2016).
-I am currently working to characterize a large suite of modern soils’ iron content, and exploring potential relationships with climatic variables.
+I am working to constrain the concentrations and types of iron minerals in soils under varying climatic regimes, using a novel combination of chemical extractions and analytical techniques (AGU 2016).
+I am characterizing a large suite of modern soils’ iron content and exploring relationships between soil iron content and climatic/environmental variables.
 I am also interested in terrestrial iron and its ties to the oxygenation of the atmosphere and the evolution of terrestrial life.
 Finally, I am interested in iron cycling in deserts and am working with biological soil crusts to address this topic.